 If you said his, you'd be dead wrong.

-Typically, an auto insurance policy follows the car, says Tully Lehman, spokesperson for the Insurance Information Network of California.
+Typically, an auto insurance policy follows the car.
 Thus, as the car owner, it's your policy -- and your future car insurance rates -- at risk if someone who borrows your car causes an auto accident.

 Why are you on the hook even when you aren't the one driving?

-Mostly it's because many people are licensed to drive yet don't have insurance policies in their own names - teenagers, for example.
-A state-mandated liability policy linked to the vehicle ensures that there is always a way to pay if any driver of the car is at fault for injuries or property damage.
+Mostly, it's because many drivers don't have insurance policies in their own names -- teenagers, for example.
+A state-mandated liability car insurance policy linked to the vehicle ensures that there is always a way to pay if any driver of the car is at fault for injuries or property damage.

 Here's a rundown on which types of car insurance coverage follow your car and which follow you as a driver, so you won't be left wondering, “If someone borrows my car, are they covered under my auto insurance?"

 Liability coverages follow the car

 The guy who borrowed your car may get the ticket and the driver's license points, but it's your insurance that will pay if he caused the accident.